tseemann-dk/Xodium/README.md

 Common base types and interfaces as well as general extensions for the .NET BCL.

 ## Xodium.Injection
-An abstraction of dependency injection that enables inversion of control in your applications without taking a direct dependency on the chosen IoC container.
+An abstraction of dependency injection that adds inversion of control to your applications without taking a direct dependency on the chosen IoC container.

 Includes support for [Unity Container](https://github.com/unitycontainer/unity) and [Microsoft Extensions DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/).<br>
 Others can easily be added by implementing a few simple bridge interfaces.